 From the regular seasonal flu, to a potential avian flu pandemic, the West Nile Virus to Severe Acute Respiratory Syndrome (SARS), health concerns can create panic and cause loss of life.
-MEMA works in conjunction with the Maryland Department of Health and Mental Hygiene and the Centers for Disease Control to help residents prepare for public health events.
+MDEM works in conjunction with the Maryland Department of Health and the Centers for Disease Control to help residents prepare for public health events.

 Coronavirus / COVID-19